The Clyfford Still Museum: Exhibitions

-The Museum rotates the Clyfford Still Collection on average two to three times per year in themed exhibitions.
+The museum rotates the Clyfford Still Collection on average two to three times per year in themed exhibitions.

-The Museum's first exhibition was the Inaugural Exhibition.
-Other exhibitions include an Artists Select series curated by artists such as Roni Horn, Julian Schnabel, and Mark Bradford, Daughter's Eye/A Daughter's Voice curated by Sandra Still Campbell, and Repeat/Recreate with canvases from the Smithsonian American Art Museum, the Metropolitan Museum of Art, the Hirshhorn Museum and Sculpture Garden, the Modern Art Museum of Fort Worth, the Detroit Institute of Arts, the Museum of Modern Art in New York, and private collections.
+The museum's first exhibition was the Inaugural Exhibition.
+Other exhibitions include an Artists Select series curated by artists such as Katherine Simóne Reynolds, Roni Horn, Julian Schnabel, and Mark Bradford, Daughter's Eye/A Daughter's Voice curated by Sandra Still Campbell, and Repeat/Recreate with canvases from the Smithsonian American Art Museum, the Metropolitan Museum of Art, the Hirshhorn Museum and Sculpture Garden, the Modern Art Museum of Fort Worth, the Detroit Institute of Arts, the Museum of Modern Art in New York, and private collections.
+The Museum has also curated two exhibitions with young children, including Clyfford Still, Art, and the Young Mind in 2022 and “Tell Clyfford I Said ‘Hi’”: An Exhibition Curated by Children of the Colville Confederated Tribes in 2025.

 The Clyfford Still Museum has also loaned out works for exhibitions in the past.

 Archives

-The Museum also houses the complete Clyfford Still Archives (CSA) of correspondence, sketchbooks, journals, notebooks, the artist's library, photo albums, person effects, and other archival materials, inherited upon Patricia Still's death in 2005.
+The museum also houses the complete Clyfford Still Archives (CSA) of correspondence, sketchbooks, journals, notebooks, the artist's library, photo albums, personal effects, and other archival materials, inherited upon Patricia Still's death in 2005.
 Still corresponded with many artists, critics, dealers, museum professionals, and collectors of the Abstract Expressionist era such as Jackson Pollock, Mark Rothko, Clement Greenberg, and Peggy Guggenheim.
-The archives are open to the public and offer a growing research database.
+The archives are open to the public on Clyfford Still Online.

 Funding

-The Museum is run by a non-profit organization.
-A portion of the Museum's funding is provided by a 0.1% sales tax levied in the Scientific and Cultural Facilities District (SCFD), which includes seven Colorado counties (Adams, Arapahoe, Boulder, Broomfield, Denver, Douglas and Jefferson) in the Denver-Aurora metropolitan area.
+The museum is run by a non-profit organization.
+A portion of the museum's funding is provided by a 0.1% sales tax levied in the Scientific and Cultural Facilities District (SCFD), which includes seven Colorado counties (Adams, Arapahoe, Boulder, Broomfield, Denver, Douglas and Jefferson) in the Denver-Aurora metropolitan area.

+Programs

+The Clyfford Still Museum hosts monthly recurring programs including meditation, music performances, family artmaking workshops, and guided tours.
+The museum launched Art Crawl, a program for infants and their caregivers, in March 2022, and hosts three sessions each month in the galleries.
+The museum received a grant from the Institute of Museum and Library Services in 2023 to expand Art Crawl to locations outside the museum.